SuzannAdams/boba_frontend/README.md

 ## Problems & Difficulties:

-1. It was difficult to deploy the Django API to Heroku
+1. It was difficult to deploy the Django API to Heroku.
 2. Setting up the application to accept uploaded images was also a challenge.
 3. The CSS styling used create the desired look took some research and consultation from peers.